benmoran56/esper/README.rst

 What's New
 ----------

+**0.9.4** - A new method was added: *World.has_component* which returns a Boolean (True/False).
+            This is mostly a simple convenience method to make writing some types of logic in *Processors*.
+This release also has a bit better test coverage, including coverage for the undocumented *esper.CachedWorld*.
+As the name implies, this is a alternate *World* that uses the *functools.lru_cache* module from the Python standard library.
+            Feel free to try this out in your program, or run the benchmark in the examples folder.
+            The API is the same, and it should be faster than the standard *World* in most cases.
+            After more testing/feedback, it should be documented in a future release.
+            Thanks to Christopher Arndt for his work on this.

 **0.9.3** - Small API change, and different exception handling.
             The *World.delete_component* method has been renamed to *World.remove_component* for consistency.
 The *World.delete_entity* and *World.remove_component* methods